Medical Manuscript Submission Services | Bio-Medical Research experts

 1. Scientific conclusions should be based on the significance of the p-value.

 P-values are elusive, and they are often difficult to replicate.
 Therefore, it is important not to base a scientific conclusion solely on the significance of the p-value.
-“The p-value was never intended to be a substitute for scientific reasoning,” warned Ron Wasserstein, executive director of the American Statistics Association.
+“The p-value was never intended to be a substitute for scientific reasoning,” warned Ron Wasserstein, executive director of the American Statistical Association.
 It was simply meant as one way of supporting a conclusion.

 The p-value in itself is not evil, but over-reliance on it can cloud judgment by providing a false sense of certainty over the validity of results.
-Being more discerning in the use of the p-value, and considering other statistical metrics like confidence intervals, are some of the proposed solutions to the p-value problem.
+Being more discerning in the use of the p-value and considering other statistical metrics, like confidence intervals, are some of the proposed solutions to the p-value problem.

 In the words of Ron Wasserstein, “Well-reasoned statistical arguments contain much more than the value of a single number and whether that number exceeds an arbitrary threshold.”

 These are only a few of the most common errors in p-value interpretation.
-If you would like to learn more, take a look at these articles from Greenland et alGoodman S and Jennie Dusheck from Stanford Medicine.
+If you would like to learn more, take a look at these articles from Greenland et alGoodman S, and Jennie Dusheck from Stanford Medicine.

-– Written by Marisa Granados, Research Medics Editorial Desk –
+– Written by Marisa Granados, Research Medics Editorial Desk

 Share This Story